 RESEARCH DESIGN

 Through the implementation of qualitative method with case study (Hancock & Algozzine, 2006; Yin, 2018) design, this research aims to explore PMI learning strategies applied in the storytelling of daily living stories to improve junior high school students’ critical speaking skill (CSS).
-This design is also made to develop the teachers’ teaching skill and provide them with better role to engage with their students (Burns & Grove, 2010; Sharma, Priyamvada, & Chetna, 2020).
-It is assumed that junior high school students’ critical thinking skill has not been integrated in school lessons and it can be optimally developed through English language teaching activities.
+This design is also made to develop the teachers’ teaching skills and provide them with a better role to engage with their students (Burns & Grove, 2010; Sharma, Priyamvada, & Chetna, 2020).
+It is assumed that junior high school students’ critical thinking skills have not been integrated in school lessons and it can be optimally developed through English language teaching activities.
 It is true that the students’ critical thinking skill is relatively low viewed from the essence of reasonings and answers provided by the students in response to the teachers’ questions (Setyarini, 2016).

 With regard to the implementation of PMI learning strategies, a series of learning processes were generally classified into three stages including opening, core, and closing (Mirawati & Amri, 2013; Pelenkahu, 2017).
-In each stage, students were given different assignments using brainstorming and mind-mapping techniques through PMI-based daily living stories.
+In each stage, students were given different assignments by using brainstorming and mind-mapping techniques through PMI-based daily living stories.
 The stories were provided by the teachers by making clear and understandable story samples for their students.
 The learning activities have implemented PMI-based learning strategies through some comparation, categorization, analysis, and evaluation.
 Thus, the results have provided a glimpse on how PMI strategies were implemented and what difficulties were faced by both the teachers and the students.

-The materials and learning activities in the classroom were referring to the PMI principles (i.e. De Bono, 1982; Nikijuluw & Puspitasari, 2018; Sharma & Priyamvada, 2017; Sharma, Priyamvada, & Chetna, 2020).
+The materials and learning activities in the classroom follow the PMI principles (i.e. De Bono, 1982; Nikijuluw & Puspitasari, 2018; Sharma & Priyamvada, 2017; Sharma, Priyamvada, & Chetna, 2020).
 As suggested by Emilia (2011), the types of texts to be implemented in the daily living storytelling, among others, were recount, descriptive, and procedural texts.
 Then, the materials, media, and learning stages were arranged by the teachers on the basis of PMI principles.
 At this stage, a particular problem was compared, categorised, analysed and evaluated by the students with the facilitation of teachers to see its strengths and weaknesses to come up with a conclusion and a decision.
 It was mainly intended to find out how PMI strategies were implemented by the teachers and how they gave positive impacts on improving students’ critical speaking skills in English (Akatsuka, 2019; Mirawati & Amri, 2013).

 RESEARCH SITE AND PARTICIPANTS

-Six junior high schools consisting of four public and two private schools located in North Bandung, West Java, Indonesia were purposively (Creswell, 2012; Gay, Mills, & Airasian, 2006) selected to voluntarily participate in this case study.
+Six junior high schools consisting of four public and two private schools located in North Bandung, West Java, Indonesia were purposively selected to voluntarily participate in this case study (Creswell, 2012; Gay, Mills, & Airasian, 2006).
 The selection of these schools was mainly based on three reasons, i.e. the schools were close to the university where researchers found it easier to visit the schools; the schools did some collaborative activities with the researchers, particularly in teaching practicum for the undergraduate students; and the researchers did some supervision to the schools for different purposes, i.e. trainings, workshops, conferences and research.
-The observed learning processes were related to English learning for eighth graders of junior high school using narrative texts (Emilia, 2011) as the main materials.
-The teachers used pure narrative texts in describing legends about a particular area or character, but in PMI’s learning strategies, it appeared that the teachers packed the narrative texts into daily living stories to tell people’s experiences.
+The observed learning processes were related to English learning for eighth graders of junior high school using narrative texts as the main materials (Emilia, 2011) The teachers used pure narrative texts in describing legends about a particular area or character, but in PMI’s learning strategies, it appeared that the teachers packed the narrative texts into daily living stories to tell people’s experiences.
 One of the texts used, for instance, was “My room” which was then packaged by the teachers into a daily living story entitled “Cockroaches attack my room”.
 The selection of this story was based on suitability and relevance of the story with those of students’ characteristics and experiences.

 RESEARCH INSTRUMENTS